 Here, the best room dividers for every style.

-Best Overall: The Inside Modern Screen
+The Inside Modern Screen

 When it comes to bold patterns and vibrant colors, you're forgiven if you feel hesitant to commit.
 For a less permanent dalliance with a fun color scheme or maximalist design, The Inside's Custom Room Divider is a great option.